-The Australian Government is delivering a program called Digital Identity.
+The Australian Government is delivering the Digital Identity program.
 Digital Identity will give Australian people and businesses a single, secure way to access government and other services online.
 A Digital Identity replaces the need for multiple logins across a range of government services.

-We perform administrative and oversight functions of the Oversight Authority in the digital identity system on a temporary basis.
+We perform administrative and oversight functions on behalf of the Oversight Authority in the digital identity system on a temporary basis.

 This privacy notice sets out how we collect, hold, use and disclose personal information when performing these functions.

 Separate privacy notices apply to other participants in the digital identity system.
 Separate privacy notices also apply to the other roles Services Australia plays in the digital identity system.